mstksg/inCode/copy/entries/hamilton.md

 Hamiltonian mechanics is a brilliant, radical, and beautiful re-imagination of the physics of mechanics and dynamics.
-It was adapted for statistical mechanics and thermodynamics, and it was through the lens of Hamiltonian mechanics that Schroedinger and Heisenberg to independently unlock the secrets of quantum mechanics.
+It was adapted for statistical mechanics and thermodynamics, and it was through the lens of Hamiltonian mechanics that Schroedinger and Heisenberg independently found insight that unlocked the secrets of quantum mechanics.
 While Newton's interpretation of mechanics (in terms of forces and accelerations) was cute, it simply didn't generalize to quantum mechanics.
 Hamiltonian's interpretation of mechanics *did*, and we have a century of physics revolutions to thank for it.
 Hamiltonian mechanics also generalize without any extra work to relativity -- another case where newtonian mechanics tends to fall apart.

 Hamiltonian mechanics, in a classical sense, imagines that the state of the system exists as a point in *[phase space][]*, and that the system evolves